KenKundert/inform/README.rst

     used.
 If the plural form is not give, the singular form is used with an 's' added to the end.

+full_stop(string):
+    Adds a period to the end of the string if needed (if the last character is no a period, question mark or exclamation mark).

 os_error(exception):
     Generates clean messages for operating system errors.